 Information on credit losses in the portfolio and/or overdue payments of 90 days or longer are included in the notes to the balance sheet under Market risk.
-The allocation of the mortgages to outstanding principal in relation to the market value of the collateral is included in the notes to the balance sheet under Credit risk.

 Risk perception

 The annual report, among other things, serves to provide insight into the prevailing risks at the end of reporting period.